Skip to content

 UXO Watching Brief

-What is a UXO Watching Brief_
+What is a UXO Watching Brief?

 A UXO Watching Brief involves the continuous monitoring of ground intrusion activities by a qualified UXO engineer.
 They use visual techniques to establish the presence of UXO or items relating to military activity which may inform the possible presence of unexploded ordnance in the surrounding area.